Integrating Video Cloud with HubSpot Using the REST APIs

 - By default, Track Data for Unknown Viewers will be set to Disabled.
 Enabling this option will track data for unknown users.
 Data will be retained based upon the selected data retention policy.
 If data retention is set to No retention, this field is not displayed.

-To remove the integration with HubSpot, click Disconnect.
+To remove the integration with HubSpot, click.
 The Campaign module supports multiple connections to marketing platforms.
-Click Add New Connection to configure additional integrations.
+Click to configure additional integrations.

 Verifying the integration